swaldman/sbt-ethereum/src/main/paradox/appendix/known_shortcomings.md

 @@@ div { .tight }

-  * _sbt-ethereum_ does not yet support Solidity 0.5.x
   * _sbt-ethereum_ supports "traditional" auction-based ENS.
 A transition to a new system is expected to begin in May 2019.
   * _sbt-ethereum_ does not yet support Vyper contracts (but hopes to soon!)